An RV Bathroom Remodel For Under $125? Yes, It’s Possible

 Step 1: New paint

 - 1 quart Behr Premium zero VOC paint in Eggshell finish: about $13.00

 We prepped the bathroom by taking down the two upper cabinets and removing the towel racks.
 In this photo, you can see the lovely gold patterned wallpaper behind the removed cabinet.
 The bathroom was originally covered with this pattern!

 The wall space in the bathroom is minimal, but there were lots of edges and surfaces to cut around.
 I didn’t bother taping off anything, but I did spend extra time making sure I didn’t get paint on the counter, ceiling, or white molding around the edge of the backsplash.

 It took about an hour to paint the first coat.
 By the time I was done, the first wall was dry and I was able to go back and give it a quick second coat.

 Step 2: New backsplash

 I had seen other RVs with peel and stick tiles and knew that I liked the look.
 From a distance they are reminiscent of glass tiles, only they require no mortar and no grout.
 They only add a little extra weight, and there’s no need to worry about breakage as the RV shifts while driving down the road.

 The installation of the tiles couldn’t have been simpler.
-Since we were starting with a clean, flat surface there was no need to prep the existing back splash any farther.
+Since we were starting with a clean, flat surface there was no need to prep the existing backsplash any further.

 We lined the first tile up with the wall and counter and slowly peeled off the back paper while pressing on the front to make sure it adhered properly.

 This proved to be fairly easy, and before we knew it we had reached the end of the first row.